 Who are we?

 The APD SIG, was established in 2003 and is the first BSA SIG.
 Our steering committee represents a broad range of professional disciplines, and includes leading researchers and clinicians in the field.
-We foster strong links with community, individuals with APD and their families, and are proud to have the parent of a child with APD as an advisor to our SIG.
+We foster strong links with the community and individuals with APD as well as their families.
+We invite both professionals and members of the public to serve as advisors to our SIG.

 What is our aim?

 The aim our APD SIG is to promote a high standard of research and evidence-based care and encourage international and interdisciplinary collaboration.

 Our APD SIG has been at the forefront of international developments in recent years.
 The new BSA APD Position Statement and Practice Guidance 2018 was published in February 2018.
 Please note this document updates rather than replaces the existing 2011 documents.
 These documents should be read together.

 The above 2011 documents culminated in the publication a BSA ‘white paper’ on Developmental APD, one of the three types of APD (Moore et al, 2013).
 The BSA ‘white paper’, a discussion document published in the International Journal of Audiology, outlined the thinking of the BSA at that time and international commentaries from other research groups working on APD.
 The BSA APD Special Interest Group (SIG) initiated and collaborated with the American Academy of Audiology (AAA) to present a well-received APD Conference as part of the AAA Conference held in Boston in 2012.
 This conference drew significant international interest and attendance, leading to productive debate and collaboration.
 Due to its popularity further global APD Conferences, were held, again as part of the AAA Conference, in 2014 and 2016.